 With that one simple acknowledgment that you are ready to start looking, mortgage lenders seem to pop up everywhere.
 And while it is nice to have choices, making a good choice is hard, especially if some of those choices are family or friends.
 Don’t get overwhelmed and don’t choose someone just because they are in your circle.
-Here are 5 things to look for in a Los Angeles lender.
+Here are 5 things to look for in a Riverside lender.

 Small or Large Lender?

 Large lenders tend to have more resources and might be able to offer the best interest rates.
 With that said, they aren’t all warm and fuzzy like a small lender is who delivers more customize service to your loan.
 For someone new to borrowing, the process is overwhelming and you may want that extra handholding through the closing process.